 5. Get additional training.

-Related: How to Find Your Passion
+Related: 15 Ways To Find Your Passion in Life

 Jobs similar to mail carriers

 If you're considering a career as a mail carrier, you might be interested in positions that also involve outdoor work or delivery.
 Here are 10 jobs that are like mail carriers:

 Do I need certification to be a mail carrier?

 You don't need to earn a certification to work, but a valid driver's license is necessary to drive mail trucks.
 Pursuing certifications can help you improve your appeal to companies, negotiate higher salaries or enable to you to drive special mail routes, such as rural delivery routes.

 How do you study for the 473 Postal Exam?

 You can find various practice exams online or visit your local library.
 If you review these regularly, you can be much more prepared for the exam.
 Additionally, if you find that you struggle with any area of the exam, spend extra time to ensure you are prepared for those areas.